dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

+To support `ref` re-assignment the span safety rules need to account for `ref` parameters being returned as a `ref` field.
+This is in addition to them being already directly returnable by `ref`.
+The rules could account for both types of returns independently but that significantly complicates the span safety rules for very little gain.
+Instead the rules will allow for any value that is *ref-safe-to-escape* to the *calling method* to be returnable directly by `ref` or as a `ref` field.

-To support the `ref` re-assignment rules above the rules must account for `ref` parameters now being captured as `ref`.
-This means the rules will account for `ref` parameters escaping both directly as a `ref` return and as a `ref` field in a `ref struct`.
-As discussed in the [compat considerations section](#new-span-challenges) this can change the rules for existing APIs that never intended for `ref` parameters to escape by `ref`.
-That is because lifetime rules for parameters are based soley on their declaration.
-Every `ref` parameter has the same *ref-safe-to-escape* value irrespective of how it is used inside the method.
-In order to support APIs where `ref` parameters can be escaping or non-escaping the language will introduce limited lifetime annotations.
+As discussed in the [compat considerations section](#new-span-challenges) this can change the rules for existing APIs that never intended for `ref` parameters to escape as a `ref` field.
+The lifetime rules for parameters are based soley on their declaration not on their usage.
+All `ref` and `in` parameters are *ref-safe-to-escape* to the *calling method* and hence can now be returned by `ref` or a `ref` field.
+In order to support APIs having `ref` parameters that can be escaping or non-escaping, and thus restore C# 10 call site semantics, the langauge will introduce limited lifetime annotations.

+<a name="rules-scoped"></a>

 The keyword `scoped` will be used to restrict the lifetime of a value.
 It can be applied to a `ref` or the associated value and has the impact of restricting the *ref-safe-to-escape* or *safe-to-escape* lifetime, respectively, to the *current method*.
 For example: